 Even though it’s important to have an unsubscribe page for customers who truly want to stop receiving newsletters, it’s also important to make sure you aren’t losing too many subscribers.
 You should always pay attention to the rate you’re losing subscribers and take appropriate action whenever there’s an alarming uptick.
 An unsubscribe rate that’s higher than 2% is cause for alarm, as that’s generally an ideal rate for most businesses.

 The thing to avoid is sending unsubscribe confirmation emails.
 If the customer has requested to unsubscribe, they probably won’t welcome another email, even if all it does is confirm that they’ve unsubscribed.

 Now that you know the basics of how to set up an unsubscribe email message, it’s important to think about why the customer unsubscribed in the first place.
 The customer’s unsubscribe reasons are an essential factor to examine in order to make your newsletters and overall content more effective.

 Building better content is the key to retaining more subscribers.
 An unsubscribe survey is one of the best ways to find out how to do better.
-By analyzing the survey, you can learn more about what the customer didn’t like about receiving newsletters and improve for the future.
+By analyzing the survey, you can learn more about what the customer didn’t like about your messaging and improve for the future.

-You should always remember to keep an eye on unsubscribe rates and make sure that it doesn’t exceed 2%.
+You should always keep an eye on unsubscribe rates and make sure that they don’t exceed 2%.
 If it does, take action and be sure to put thought into your unsubscribe surveys, as they can give you the insights to help you retain other customers.